monsonite/SPIder-II/README.md

 Having created what is effectively a serial ROM circuit, the next task is to apply it to the wider application of a complete bit serial CPU.

+ROM_Sequencer_1 adds a pair of 74HC299 shift registers to receive the output of the B-register 16-clock cycles later.